kucharskimaciej/dm-es6-tinder/README.md

-# dm-es6-app-seed
+# DevMeetings' Tinder
-Application seed for the Devmeetings' ES6 app
+Example application for the DevMeetings' ES6 workshop

 ## Installation